fairagro/m4.4_sciwin_client/docs/examples/tool-creation.md

 When the tool is executed by a runner supporting containerization e.g. `cwltool` it is using the `pandas/pandas:pip-all` container to run the script in a reproducible environment.

-## Building custom `docker` containers
+## Building custom containers
-Using a complex research environments a custom docker container is may needed.
+Using a complex research environments a custom container is may needed.
 The same example from above will be executed in a container built from a `Dockerfile`.
 This can be achieved by using the `-c` argument with a path to a `Dockerfile`.
 A tag can be specified by using `-t`.

 === ":octicons-terminal-16: Command"